interrogator/jason-lee-iran/README.md

 > Shiraz, Iran

-Interesting Iranian fact: Christians and Catholics have to wear head scares; not just Muslim women.
+Interesting Iranian fact: Christians and Catholics have to wear head scarves, not just Muslim women.

 ---

 ![27.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i27.jpg)

-The scary thing about how amazing the architecture in Iran: everything looks like this:
+The scary thing about how amazing the architecture in Iran: everything looks like this.

 Random fact: Kerman is a small town close to the hottest place on Earth: Kaluts (photos later)